xudeng22/sc_sncn_ethercat_drive/examples/app_demo_master_cyclic/doc/index.rst

 ++++++++++++++++++++++++++++++++

    #.
 You need the EtherCAT master :ref:`IgH EtherLab to be installed <ethercat_master_software_linux>` on your system to build the application.
    #.
-You need the `ncurses <https://www.gnu.org/software/ncurses/>`_ library installed on your system to build the application.
+You need the :ref:`ncurses <https://www.gnu.org/software/ncurses/>` library installed on your system to build the application.
 There is probably a package existing for you linux distribution.
 It's the *libncurses-dev* package on Ubuntu:

    .. code-block:: bash